metagenom/Python_Coding_Standards/README.md

 Overlap = RowOne[-2] - RowTwo[-3]  # RowOne AliTo -  RowTwo AliFrom
 ```

-Using objects to store semistructured data make your code more readable and concise as seen below:
+Using objects to store semistructured data makes your code more readable and concise as seen below:

 ```
 while i < (len(hmm_hit_list) - 1):